 Difference Between Loan ‘Write-off’ & ‘Waive-off’

-Loan write of Loan waive off are two important financial problem terms that you need to be familiar with.
-Both the terms are usually applicable in the contexts of bad loans.
+Loan 'write-off' and loan 'waive-off' are two important financial problem terms that you need to be familiar with.
+Both the terms are usually applicable in the context of bad loans.

 Now, what is a bad loan?
 A bad refers to the non-performing assets of a bank or financial organization.
 Such assets or loans are considered bad loans as the chances of recovering the loan amount from the borrower are less, and it affects the cash flow of a bank.